whuwuteng/Aerial_Stereo_Dataset/README.md

 This Github will provide the detail information of our paper [An evaluation of Deep Learning based stereo dense matching dataset shift from aerial images and a large scale stereo dataset](https://www.sciencedirect.com/science/article/pii/S1569843224000694).

+Because the length limit of [International Journal of Applied Earth Observation and Geoinformation](https://www.sciencedirect.com/journal/international-journal-of-applied-earth-observation-and-geoinformation) is 8000 words, the original paper can be found on [Arxiv](https://arxiv.org/abs/2402.12522), if you have any questions about this long version paper, please contact me.

 This is the Github repository for the stereo dense matching benchmark for [AI4GEO project](http://ai4geo.eu/index.php).

 In order to discuss the transferability of deep learning methods on aerial dataset, we produce **6** aerial dataset covers **4** different area.